 A single Information Sheet is usually enough for most projects.
-However, more complex projects may involve groups of participants, for example, school students and teachers, service providers and clients, where differing inputs are sought.
-In such circumstances, more than one Information Sheet might be needed.
-If different types of data are collected from the same group of participants then only one Information Sheet is required; it just needs to mention all the modes (e.g. interview, observation, survey).
+However, more complex projects may involve groups of participants, for example, school students and teachers, service providers and clients, where the information needs, and tone of language might differ.
+In such circumstances, more than one information sheet might be needed.
+If different types of data are collected from the same group of participants then only one information sheet is required; it just needs to mention all the modes (e.g., interview, observation, survey).